 Emo had its day, but emo is not dead.
 Emo as we know it probably won’t come back.
 That said, with the way things are going an emo revival could breath new life, bring new fans, and see our favourite bands get popular again.

 Plus, we’ve grown up now.
 We don’t get a re-do.
 We need to look forward to the future rather than trying to relive the past.
-It was a time I cherish, but being an emo teen in the late 2000s and 2010s wasn’t all fun and games either.
+It was a time I cherish, but being an emo teen in the late 2000s throughout the 2010s wasn’t all fun and games either.
 Hopefully, the new wave of emo will be a more positive, safer place.

 Emo Vs. Alt Subcultures